anepal85/BachelorThesis/README.md

 # BachelorThesis
-Bachelor thesis for automatic finding of optimal number of training samples to train an ANN as a simulation metamodel
+Automatic Selection of an optimal amount of training samples for the training of an artificial neural network